- Kazakh-British relations

 - Defence attache

-Kazakhstan has one of the most favorable investment climates in the region.
+Kazakhstan has one of the most favourable investment climates in the region.

 Currently Kazakhstan is one of the leaders in the region in terms of foreign investments.
 According to UNCTAD in 2014 Kazakhstan was ranked 28th in the world by net FDI inflows.
 (Following the results of 2013 Kazakhstan was ranked 31st).
 In addition, Kazakhstan is ranked 16th among the developing countries.